landc713/bios611-project/README.md

 2. Open RStudio in your browser at <http://localhost:8787> The username is rstudio and the password is whatever you set earlier.

 3. Click on the work folder, click on the settings icon, and then click "Set as Working Directory".
-You can also type
+You should also type

 ``` bash
 cd work